redis-developer/amr-autogen-travel-agent/README.md

 - **📚 Intelligent Learning**: The agent learns your travel preferences automatically
 - **🌐 Real-time Search**: Live travel information via Tavily search API
 - **💬 Clean Chat UI**: Gradio interface with user management
+ - **📅 Calendar Export (ICS)**: Generate a calendar file for your itinerary and open it directly in your default calendar app

 ## 🚀 Quick Setup (<5 minutes)